malker97/malker97/README.md

 - 👋 Hi, I’m @malker97
-- 👀 I’m interested in Web3, Cryptography, Security and Full Stack Development
+- 👀 I’m interested in Web3, Cryptography, Security, DevOps and Full Stack Development
-- 🌱 I’m currently learning K8s
+- 🌱 I’m currently learning how to find a job in the states

 <!---